wesaustin/wesaustin.github.io/water_data.md

 subtitle:
 ---

 I've spent a lot of time working with drinking water data.
-This page is meant to hopefully save others time as they start to research drinking water or work on water policy.
-If you're interested in additional data that you don't see here, please feel free to get in touch!
+This page is meant to save others time as they start to research drinking water or work on water policy.
+If you're interested in additional data that you don't see here, please feel free to [get in touch](mailto:austin.wes@epa.gov)!

 ## The Basics